-The PCR bit indicates whether you want to set some or all of the counters, as follows:
+The PCR bit indicates whether you want to reset some or all of the parameters:

-- 0 Set some of the counters only, as indicated by the PC field. - 1 Reset all of the counters.
+- 0 Reset some of the parameters only, as indicated by the PC field. - 1 Reset all of the parameters on the Write Error Counter, Read Error Counter, and Data Compression pages (Page Codes 02h, 03h, and 39h, respectively).
 Current cumulative values will be reset to 0, the Enable Threshold Comparison (ETC) bit will be reset to 0 (see page 8-8), and threshold values will be reset to all FFs.
-(For example, the threshold value for a three-byte counter will be reset to FFFFFFh.)
+(For example, the threshold value for a three-byte counter will be reset to FFFFFh.)

-Note: If you set the PCR bit to 1, be sure that the Parameter List Length is 0.
-Otherwise, the tape drive will return Check Condition status with the sense key set to Illegal Request (5h), the ASC and ASCQ set to 24h and 00h, and the Fault Symptom Code set to CEh.
+- If you set the PCR bit to 1, be sure that the Parameter List Length is 0.
+Otherwise, the tape drive will return Check Condition status with the sense key set to Illegal Request (5h), the ASC and ASCQ set to 24h and 00h, and the Fault Symptom Code set to CEh. - You cannot set threshold values for the Data Compression page (Page Code= 39h).